 This free Program teaches primary school students on the importance of First Aid and what to do in an event of an emergency.

-Training in 2022 will be face to face at your school.
-Should restrictions change all training can be conducted virtually either to your classroom or to students at home.
+2024 sessions will be delivered face to face at your school.
 All bookings are subject to staffing availability.

 The Kindergarten program is closed until further notice.
 If you are a Kindergarten or Early Learning Centre interested in the program, complete an Expression of Interest (EOI) here to go on the waitlist.